easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_05_github_integration.md

 ---

+!!!
+Warning "Preliminary not for LUMI and many other Cray systems"

+    Not everything in this section is as useful for EasyBuild installations that build on the Cray Programming Environment.
+E.g., the default easyconfig repository does not contain easyconfigs for the Cray PE.

+    Moreover, due to the restricted operating system on the compute nodes of big Cray systems such as the EX series (COS instead of the full SUSE linux), the GitHub integration does not work on the compute nodes of a typical setup as one of the required Python packages fails to work as it needs the DBus daemon.

+    Since GitHub integration is not yet really used on LUMI, this section is not fully tested but left in the tutorial for completeness.

 To contribute changes to the EasyBuild code (framework or easyblocks) or easyconfigs, you will need to be a bit familiar with Git and GitHub.
 Or maybe not?